 From these frequencies, we can estimate how common each species was at depths where plants were able to grow, and at points where plants actually were growing.
-Note the second value will be greater as not all the points (in this example, only 1⁄2) had plants growing at them.
+Note the second value will be greater as not all the points (in this example, only $\frac{1}{2}$) had plants growing at them.

 Simpson's Diversity Index: A diversity index allows the entire plant community at one location to be compared to the entire plant community at another location.
 It also allows the plant community at a single location to be compared over time thus allowing a measure of community degradation or restoration at that site.
 With Simpson's Diversity Index, the index value represents the probability that two individual plants (randomly selected) will be different species.
-The index values range from 0 -1 where 0 indicates that all the plants sampled are the same species to 1 where none of the plants sampled are the same species to 1 where none of the plants sampled are the same species.
-The diversity in a given location.
+The index values range from 0 -1 where 0 indicates that all the plants sampled are the same species to 1 where none of the plants sampled are the same species.
+The greater the index value, the higher the diversity in a given location.
 Although many natural variables like lake size, depth, dissolved minerals, water clarity, mean temperature, etc. can affect diversity, in general, a more diverse lake indicates a healthier ecosystem.
 Perhaps most importantly, plant communities with high diversity also tend to be more resistant to invasion by exotic species.